 Beef cattle that are 18 months of age and older must be officially identified.
 All Dairy cattle rodeo stock and cattle for show or exhibition must be officially identified.
 All cattle must be accompanied by a certificate of veterinary inspection.

-Cattle for dairy and breeding purposes may enter Alabama accompanied by an official Certificate of Veterinary Inspection and officially identified by ear tag, tattoo or other permanent means, provided they:
+Cattle for dairy and breeding purposes may enter Alabama accompanied by an official Certificate of Veterinary Inspection and officially identified by ear tag, provided they:

 Alabama will not accept animals from brucellosis infected, exposed or quarantined herds, regardless of their vaccination status.
 All brucellosis tests of animals which are intended for interstate movement shall be conducted in